You can keep up to date with the latest news by following us on Facebook, Instagram and twitter.

-You can reach us using the comments box or find us on Facebook and twitter @JusticeForGaia.
-To receive occasional updates about the campaign and alerts when you can take action, just ask to join our mailing list.
+You can also reach us using the comments box below.
+To receive occasional updates about the campaign, just ask to join our mailing list.
 And scroll down to read more about why we want to hear from you…

 There’s a lot we still don’t know about what happened to Gaia but what we do know is that we’re not alone.
 This isn’t just about her and she knew that.
 When Gaia went missing in November 2017 and her story first came to light, other people started sharing theirs.